wcarhart/willcarh.art/content/projects.md

 tags: cloud

 name: soliloquy
-blurb: (n) an act of speaking one's thoughts aloud when by oneself or regardless of any hearers
+blurb: Project showcase website
-about: Soliloquy is a portfolio website for showcasing software projects.
+about: The word soliloquy means an act of speaking one's thoughts aloud when by oneself or regardless of any hearers.
+Soliloquy aims to live up to that definition; it is a portfolio website for showcasing software projects.
 Developers can add their own software projects to demo what they've been working on recently.
 languages: Python
 languages: HTML
 languages: CSS